averma2710/Piano-Player/README.md

  and entering the keys you want to record.
 You see your record by clicking on Recording.
 - You can generate the second required action related to adding Xs to a Y by removing a recorder from recordings you can do this by clicking on remove record.
+- You can generate the third required action related to adding Xs to a Y by shuffling your records in recordings by clicking on reorder.
-- You can locate my visual component by running the code, and my visual components opens up on the JFrame.
+- You can locate my visual component by running the code, and my visual components opens up on the JFrame as the background
 - You can save the state of my application  by clicking on save.
 - You can reload the state of my application by clicking yes on the popup that appears just after running the code.